Toward an Optimum Legume Proportion in Legume-grass Pastures: From radiation use efficiency to animal performance

 Project outcomes:

 Use of nitrogen fertilizer in pastures is costly to producers and to the environment, the latter due to use of fossil fuels to produce and distribute the fertilizer, emissions of the greenhouse gas nitrous oxide after application to the pasture, and potential leaching of nitrates to ground water.
 Use of rhizoma peanut in pastures avoids the economic and environmental costs associated with nitrogen fertilizer without sacrificing animal performance.
-In fact, individual animal gain is increased by approximately 60% by inclusion of rhizoma peanut.
+In fact, individual animal gain is increased by approximately 100% by inclusion of rhizoma peanut compared with gains on bahiagrass monocultures receiving no nitrogen fertilizer, the standard producer practice in the region.

 Knowledge Gained:

-The early results of this project have provided confirmation that even a relatively small proportion of legume in mixture with grasses can contribute greatly to pasture productivity and nutritive value and to animal performance.
-Our preliminary data show that approximately 30% of rhizoma peanut in the biomass of a grass-legume mixture can maximize pasture production and animal performance.
+The results of this project have provided confirmation that even a relatively small proportion of legume in mixture with grasses can contribute greatly to pasture productivity and nutritive value and to animal performance.
+Our data show that only 10% rhizoma peanut in the biomass of a grass-legume mixture can increase pasture production and animal performance by up to 40%.
+Increasing legume proportion to 30-40% results in near maximum animal gain per head, maximum forage production and nitrogen fixation, and maximum animal gain per acre.
 Why is 30% enough to maximize animal performance?
 Because the animals actually select a diet that is approximately 60-70% legume when the pasture contains only 30%, thus increasing diet protein and digestibility.

 This relatively small amount is achievable by producers at a lesser cost than a large percentage of peanut, and it will encourage greater adoption.